mcmatan/TopicEventBus/README.md

 Now inside ConversationVC, subscribe to this event:

-*Notice you only need to specify the return value you are excpeting, for TopicEventBus to figger out the event you are subscribing for*
+*Notice you only need to specify the return value you are expecting, for TopicEventBus to figure out the event you are subscribing for*

 ```Swift
 class ConversationVC: UIViewController {